Mississippi Municipal Clerk Certification Program

 MML offers educational sessions during the Mid-Winter Conference, Small Town Conference, and Annual Conference.
 Attendance at these conferences counts as experience/professional development points for the Mississippi and IIMC designations.

 You must be an IIMC member for 2 years before receiving the IIMC designation.
-However, municipal officials are welcome and encouraged to attend sessions or individual courses on an interest basis.
+However, municipal officials are encouraged to attend sessions or individual courses on an interest basis.

 Program Details and Designation Benefits